Crashedmind/openstem.com-gatsby-material-UI/UnderTheHood/YoutubeImageWithLogo.md

 2. add the youtube icon to center
 3. save as youtube_gXLyQUFMQ9g.jpg

+Alternative would be float an image over the original via CSS - but since we're using Markdown to generate content, we'll modify the image directly.

 ## Install Pillow
 Pillow is the Python Image Library
 ```